erstcloud/.github/profile/README.md

-# Kubernilla
+# ERST Cloud

-Kubernilla is a Kubernetes project in the Danish Business Authority (Erhvervsstyrelsen).
+ERST Cloud is a Kubernetes project in the Danish Business Authority (Erhvervsstyrelsen).
 The main focus is to automate deploying and hosting the applications the Danish Business Authority build internally.

-For more information contact <kubernilla@erst.dk>.
+For more information contact <erst@erst.dk>.